 Here is a sampling of “Who’s Who” HBCU successful alumni who dot the landscape in contemporary American society.

+Booker T. Washington rose from slavery to become one of the early top educators and founded Tuskegee Institute.
 George Washington Carver created a whole array of industries based on the simple peanut.
-Thurgood Marshall ( Lincoln University/ Howard University School of Law) became the first black Justice on the Supreme Court in 1967 after being a major figure in the National Association for the Advancement of Colored People and the Civil Rights Movement.
+Thurgood Marshall (Lincoln University, PA/Howard University School of Law) became the first black Justice on the Supreme Court in 1967 after being a major figure in the National Association for the Advancement of Colored People and the Civil Rights Movement.
 Then, there was Dr. Martin Luther King, Jr., a Morehouse College grad who became the symbol of the movement and a world renowned leader in civil rights.

 The long list of great coaches, players, administrators, presidents and supporters who spent a lifetime of dedicated service to the development and growth of black colleges (HBCUs) continues.
 For more, see Black College Sports History & Legends